 The general rule to follow is that when the plant is growing it needs to be relatively warm, and when it's resting (normally in the Winter months) it likes a slightly cooler temperature.

-No house plant likes very cold conditions and even the briefest exposure to frost can be fatal.
-As with everything to do with plants there are exceptions and if you want the exact range for your particular plant, head over to the Plant Hub.
+No houseplant likes very cold conditions and even the briefest exposure to frost can be fatal.
+As with everything to do with plants there are exceptions and if you want to know the exact range for your particular plant, head over to the Plant Hub.

 Central heating can dry out the air dramatically and therefore decrease humidity.
 Our humidity guide provides some solutions to reduce the negative effects of this.
 Other hot spots can be created by your choice of location: